younata/younata.github.io/_posts/2025-06-26-whats-new-in-testing-swift-6-2.md

 }
 ```

-I don't expect Issue Handling Traits to make it into Swift 6.2.
+It seems like Issue Handling Traits may make it into Swift 6.2, but it's too early to tell at this point.

 ### Polling Confirmations